-No new appointments of executive directors have been made for many years but if an appointment were made, salary would take into account market data for the relevant role, the individual's experience and the responsibilities expected of them.
+Mr B S E Freshwater has served as an executive director of the Daejan Group's ultimate holding company since 1971 and Mr S I Freshwater since 1986.
+No other appointments of executive directors have been made for many years but if an appointment were made, salary would take into account market data for the relevant role, the individual's experience and the responsibilities expected of them.